thewalkingduff/pac-men-factory/README.md

 ## Roadmap

-Will update to eat food and turn in different directions.
+Will update to eat food and turn Pac-Men to face to the left, currently only facing to the right.

 ## Author